The Five Questions You Must Answer Before Retiring

 Here's What You Can Expect As A New Client

-Your plan will be created during four meetings over the course of two months, which can be virtual, in-person, or a hybrid of both depending on your needs.
+Your plan will be created over the course of four meetings, which can be virtual, in-person, or a hybrid of both depending on your needs.

 1. Welcome To The Firm